Model Selection in Utility-Maximizing Binary Prediction: Abstract

 \section{Abstract}

-The semiparametric maximum utility estimation proposed by \citet{ElliottLieli2013} can be viewed as cost-sensitive binary classification; thus, its in-sample overfitting issue is similar to that of perceptron learning in the machine learning literature.
-Based on structural risk minimization, a utility-maximizing prediction rule (UMPR) is constructed to alleviate the in-sample overfitting of the maximum utility estimation.
+The maximum utility estimation proposed by \citet{ElliottLieli2013} can be viewed as cost-sensitive binary classification; thus, its in-sample overfitting issue is similar to that of perceptron learning.
+A utility-maximizing prediction rule (UMPR) is constructed to alleviate the in-sample overfitting of the maximum utility estimation.
 We establish non-asymptotic upper bounds on the difference between the maximal expected utility and the generalized expected utility of the UMPR.
-Simulation results show that the UMPR with an appropriate data-dependent penalty achieves larger generalized expected utility than some common estimators in the traditional binary classification if the conditional probability of the binary outcome is misspecified.
+Simulation results show that the UMPR with an appropriate data-dependent penalty achieves larger generalized expected utility than common estimators in the binary classification if the conditional probability of the binary outcome is misspecified.

 \textit{Keywords}: Decision-based binary prediction, Maximum utility estimation, Model selection, Structural risk minimization, Perceptron learning

 \textit{JEL Classification}: C14, C45, C52, C53

 \fontsize{12}{18pt}\selectfont